Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

-Further analysis regarding the modulation is prefaced by a lingering matter pertaining to the symmetry of La$_4$Ni$_3$O$_{10}$ at ambient conditions, as it also remains in a state of quandary.
-Some reports identify single crystals as orthorhombic $Bmab$ rather than monoclinic $P2_1/c$ symmetry \cite{Zhang2020c}.
+Further analysis regarding the modulation is preceded by a lingering matter pertaining to the symmetry of La$_4$Ni$_3$O$_{10}$ at ambient conditions, as it also remains in a state of quandary.
+Earlier, Zhang \textit{et al.}~\cite{Zhang2020c} reported the coexistence of a metastable orthorhombic $Bmab$ phase with the monoclinic $P2_1/c$ phase depending on the crystal growth conditions.
 A follow up work by Li et al., \cite{Li2025c} propose an experimental phase diagram based on x-ray and transport measurements on single-crystalline La$_4$Ni$_3$O$_{10-\delta}$.
 However, it is not yet elucidated from a crystallographic point of view.
 Careful investigation of the diffraction pattern at 11 GPa revealed extremely weak reflections that appear to violate the $B$-centering, an observation that can be ascribed to the formation of twin domains resulting from symmetry breaking, closely resembling our diffraction pattern.
-However, their interpretation differs from our present work.
+However, their interpretation differs from the present work.